NSW Southern Highlands – a Beginner’s Guide

 Wineries in or Near Bowral

-• Centennial Vineyards – a Haliday’s 5 star rated vineyard and one of the oldest in the region.
-Hosting the Borealis in the Vineyards this winter!
+• Centennial Vineyards is one of the oldest in the region and Haliday’s 5 star rated vineyard.
+It hosts the Borealis in the Vineyards!

 Location: Google map link